mel-project/docs.earendil.network/en/getting-started/run-relay.md

     outbound_min_debt_limit: 0
 ```

 Replace `<YOUR_IP>` with your server's public IP address.
-Other nodes (both clients and relays) can simply paste this block into the `out_routes` section of their config file to add your relay as a neighbor.
+Other nodes (both clients and relays) can simply paste this block into the `out_links` section of their config file to add your relay as a neighbor.

 {% hint style="warning" %}
 To serve users in regions with internet censorship, you should _avoid_ posting your relay's contact information publicly.
 Instead, distribute it in a way that reaches legitimate users but not censors--your relay will be blacklisted if the censor learns its IP address!